SAN DIEGO OFFERS IN COMPROMISE LAWYER

 - Ranked Among The Top Law Firms In San Diego in the SD Business Journal

-When cash flow is strained, companies tend to get behind in paying taxes.
+When cash flow is strained, companies tend to compromise unwisely and get behind in paying taxes.
 A delinquent tax balance generally can result in the government taking aggressive action to levy a bank account, file liens, or potentially seize a business or asset.
 Without an OIC, chances are the path ahead will be rough.

 If you owe taxes to IRS or the State of California, you have likely received collection letters and possible levies or liens because your company did not pay its taxes in full, the government assessed more taxes after an audit, or your company did not file a tax return (where the government filed a substituted return).